johnkerl/miller/docs/src/reference-main-flag-list.md

 **Flags:**

 * `--jknquoteint`: Type information from JSON input files is now preserved throughout the processing stream.
+* `--jlistwrap or --jl`: Wrap JSON output in outermost `[ ]`.
+This is the default for JSON output format.
 * `--jquoteall`: Type information from JSON input files is now preserved throughout the processing stream.
 * `--json-fatal-arrays-on-input`: Miller now supports arrays as of version 6.
 * `--json-map-arrays-on-input`: Miller now supports arrays as of version 6.
 * `--json-skip-arrays-on-input`: Miller now supports arrays as of version 6.
 * `--jsonx`: The `--jvstack` flag is now default true in Miller 6.
 * `--jvquoteall`: Type information from JSON input files is now preserved throughout the processing stream.
+* `--jvstack`: Put one key-value pair per line for JSON output (multi-line output).
+This is the default for JSON output format.
 * `--mmap`: Miller no longer uses memory-mapping to access data files.
+* `--no-jlistwrap`: Wrap JSON output in outermost `[ ]`.
+This is the default for JSON Lines output format.
+* `--no-jvstack`: Put objects/arrays all on one line for JSON output.
+This is the default for JSON Lines output format.
 * `--no-mmap`: Miller no longer uses memory-mapping to access data files.
 * `--ojsonx`: The `--jvstack` flag is now default true in Miller 6.
 * `--quote-all`: Ignored as of version 6.
 Types are inferred/retained through the processing flow now.